joshuabmoore/MPSTime.jl/docs/src/imputation.md

 ```
 ![](./figures/median_impute.svg)
 The solid orange line depicts the "ground-truth" (observed) time-series values, the dotted blue line is the MPS-imputed data points and the dotted red line is the 1-NNI baseline.
+The blue shading indicates the uncertainty due to encoding error.

 There are a lot of other options, and many more impution methods to choose from!
 See [`MPS_impute`](@ref) for more details.

+### Multi-block imputation
+MPSTime can also be used to impute missing values in multiple blocks of contiguous points.

 ## Plotting Trajectories